tianliangtian/tianliangtian.github.io/docs/Learning/Python.md

 else:
     print("Not Found")
 ```
-A big dist can be used, which is tidier in this case:
+A big dist can be used, which is tidier in the following case.
+Note that Python will traverse the ***keys*** of the dirtionary.
 ```py
 people = {
     "Carter": "12345",